Store cupboard essentials every kitchen must have

 15. Horseradish and wasabi

-If you love the punchy heat of horseradish or wasabi, it's worth finding a place for them.
-Horseradish added to a fish pie or a fish cake adds zing, but often the jarred sauces are too mild, so we love to add some wasabi powder for extra kick.
-Of course horseradish is the classic accompaniment to roast beef and smoked fish, but also great in mayonnaise to serve with prawns.
+If you love the punchy heat of horseradish or wasabi, it's worth finding a place for them in your kitchen cupboard.
+Adding horseradish to a fish pie or a fish cake provides zing, but the jarred sauces are often too mild, so we love to add some wasabi powder for an extra kick.
+Of course, horseradish is the classic accompaniment to roast beef and smoked fish, but it's also great in mayonnaise to serve with prawns.
+It’s surprisingly easy to grow horseradish yourself too, so you can grate the root straight into your dishes.

 14. Instant stock

-Try to stock up on unrefined sugars made from pure, unrefined sugar cane.
-They add a better depth of flavour to your cooking in both sweet and savoury foods.
-Golden caster and light brown soft are a good start.
-If you love Asian cooking, you could buy palm sugar made from coconut palm, which is used in marinades for meat and fish, including our recipe for Thai pork skewers.
+Try to stock up on unrefined sugars made from pure sugar cane; they'll add a better depth of flavour to your cooking in both sweet and savoury foods.
+Unrefined sugars include golden caster sugar and light and dark brown soft sugars.
+If you love Asian cooking, you could buy palm sugar made from coconut palm, which can be used in marinades for meat and fish.

 12. Chilli sauce

-Whether you are a Tabasco lover, or sriracha is more your thing, it's always handy to have a bottle of chilli sauce in the cupboard.
-Perfect for perking something up when you need an extra dash of heat.
-We also find it useful for when you've added fresh chillies to a dish which aren't quite as hot as you'd like.
-We also love this recipe for a chocolate cake where Tabasco is the secret wow ingredient.
+Whether you're a Tabasco lover or sriracha is more your thing, it's always handy to have a bottle of chilli sauce in the cupboard.
+It's perfect for perking up dishes that could do with an extra dash of heat, and it’s also useful when you've added fresh chillies which aren't quite as hot as you'd like to a dish.
+You can use chilli sauce both as a key ingredient in your cooking and as a condiment to spice up any dish.

 11. Tinned fish

-A tin of anchovies, whether for a pasta sauce, adding to dauphinoise potatoes, or for cooking with a roast leg of lamb (which doesn't taste fishy at all!) is a must for the store cupboard.
-Ditto sardines, which are a perfect instant lunch on wholemeal toast, and full of healthy omega-3 fatty acids.
-Tinned salmon is great for quick fish cakes or for bulking out a fish pie.
+A tin of anchovies is a store cupboard staple, whether you want to use the fish for a pasta sauce, add them to dauphinoise potatoes, or cook them with a roast leg of lamb (trust us – it won't taste fishy at all!).
+The same goes for sardines, which are full of healthy omega-3 fatty acids; they'd make the perfect instant lunch served on wholemeal toast.
+Tinned salmon is great for quick fish cakes or for bulking out a fish pie, and tuna is a must for a retro pasta bake.

 10. Tomato purée and passata